Michael Jordan: Endorsements

 Jordan is one of the most marketed sports figures in history.
 He has been a major spokesman for such brands as Nike, Coca-Cola, Chevrolet, Gatorade, McDonald's, Ball Park Franks, Rayovac, Wheaties, Hanes, and MCI.
-Jordan has had a long relationship with Gatorade, appearing in over 20 commercials for the company since 1991, including the "Be Like Mike" commercials in which a song was sung by children wishing to be like Jordan.
+Early in his career, Jordan appeared in an anti-drug advertisement sponsored by McDonald's.
+Jordan has appeared in over 20 commercials for Gatorade since 1991, including the "Be Like Mike" commercials in which a song was sung by children wishing to be like Jordan.

 Nike created a signature shoe for Jordan, called the Air Jordan, in 1984.
-One of Jordan's more popular commercials for the shoe involved Spike Lee playing the part of Mars Blackmon.
-In the commercials, Lee, as Blackmon, attempted to find the source of Jordan's abilities and became convinced that "it's gotta be the shoes".
-The hype and demand for the shoes even brought on a spate of "shoe-jackings" where people were robbed of their sneakers at gunpoint.
-Subsequently, Nike spun off the Jordan line into its own division named the "Jordan Brand".
-The company features an impressive list of athletes and celebrities as endorsers.
+One of his more popular commercials for the shoe involved Spike Lee playing the part of Mars Blackmon: Lee, as Blackmon, attempted to find the source of Jordan's abilities and became convinced that "it's gotta be the shoes".
+The hype and demand for the shoes brought on a spate of "shoe-jackings", in which people were robbed of their sneakers at gunpoint.
+Subsequently, Nike spun off the Jordan line into its own division named the "Jordan Brand", with athletes and celebrities as endorsers.
 The brand has also sponsored college sports programs such as those of North Carolina, UCLA, California, Oklahoma, Florida, Georgetown, and Marquette.

-Jordan also has been associated with the Looney Tunes cartoon characters.
+Jordan also has been associated with the Looney Tunes cartoons.
 A Nike commercial shown during 1992's Super Bowl XXVI featured Jordan and Bugs Bunny playing basketball.
-The Super Bowl commercial inspired the 1996 live action/animated film Space Jam, which starred Jordan and Bugs in a fictional story set during the former's first retirement from basketball.
+This commercial inspired the 1996 live action/animated film Space Jam, which starred Jordan and Bugs in a story set during the former's first retirement from basketball.
 They have subsequently appeared together in several commercials for MCI.
 Jordan also made an appearance in the music video for Michael Jackson's "Jam" (1992).

-Since 2008, Jordan's yearly income from the endorsements is estimated to be over $40 million.
-In addition, when Jordan's power at the ticket gates was at its highest point, the Bulls regularly sold out both their home and road games.
+Since 2008, Jordan's yearly income from endorsements is estimated at over $40 million.
+When his power at the ticket gates was at its highest point, the Bulls regularly sold out both their home and road games.
 Due to this, Jordan set records in player salary by signing annual contracts worth in excess of US$30 million per season.
-An academic study found that Jordan's first NBA comeback resulted in an increase in the market capitalization of his client firms of more than $1 billion.
+An academic study found that his first NBA comeback resulted in an increase in the market capitalization of his client firms of more than $1 billion.

 Most of Jordan's endorsement deals, including his first deal with Nike, were engineered by his agent, David Falk.
 Jordan has described Falk as "the best at what he does" and that "marketing-wise, he's great.
-He's the one who came up with the concept of 'Air Jordan.'"
+He's the one who came up with the concept of 'Air Jordan'."